OriginalAlien/Discord-Closed-Messages-Finder/README.md

 - This tool is **Web based** and **CLI-based** and currently has no plans for a GUI version.
 - It does **not** include features to help further narrow down users.
 - The project is **open source** — feel free to modify or extend it (just don't resell it lol).
+- If this doesn't work, I recommend requesting your data in **Settings → Data & Privacy** and parsing messages from there.
 ---

 ## Instructions